equalizedigital/accessibility-checker/readme.txt

 * Fixed: Remove a duplicatable rule empty_form_label.

 = 1.16.1 =
-* Fix: Remove redundant empty_form_label rule definition.
+* Fixed: Remove redundant empty_form_label rule definition.

 = 1.16.0 =
 * New: Introduced a system to handle automated fixes for issues that the scanner would discover.